-According to the report on folk dance in Poland (2011) prepared for the 1st Congress of Dance by the Institute of Music and Dance, the biggest organisation in Poland active in the field of folk culture and connected with activity of unprofessional folk groups is the Polish Section of the International Council of Folklore Associations, Festivals and Folk Art (CIOFF – Conseil International des Organisations de Festivals de Folklore et d’Art Traditionnels).
+The biggest organisation in Poland active in the field of folk culture and connected with the activity of unprofessional folk groups is the Polish Section of the International Council of Folklore Associations, Festivals and Folk Art (CIOFF – Conseil International des Organisations de Festivals de Folklore et d’Art Traditionnels).
 Poland was one of the initiators of this organisation in 1970.
-It aims at protection of folklore and folk art; fostering international cooperation in the field of preservation and popularisation of folklore and folk art as well as the widest possible inclusion of the younger generation in the implementation of these objectives.
-CIOFF includes 111 folk dance ensembles, 12 cultural centres and many events concerning folk culture.
-It associates 145 individual members.
+It aims to protect folklore and folk art; foster international cooperation in the field of preservation and popularisation of folklore and folk art; and include the younger generation as much as possible in the implementation of these objectives.
+According to the CIOFF Annual Report 2015, CIOFF includes 118 members.

 There are two professional folk ensembles in Poland: “Mazowsze” Tadeusz Sygietyński State Folk Song and Dance Ensemble and “Śląsk” Song and Dance Ensemble.
-The former is in a very good financial situation and owns an extremely modern base, which was recently renovated with the assistance of EU Structural Funds.
-There are also many amateur folklore groups, 30 student groups, including 18 that are associated in the Polish Academic Folklore Association.
+The former is in a very good financial situation and owns an extremely modern base, which was renovated with the assistance of EU Structural Funds several years ago.
+There are also many amateur folklore groups and student groups.

-According to the Report on Polish Music (2011), due to the engagement of local institutions, regional ensembles and ethnographers, traditional music is still present in rural areas.
+Due to the engagement of local institutions, regional ensembles and ethnographers, traditional music is still present in rural areas.
 Folk music is increasingly an inspiration for modern musicians who play it in a traditional way or with jazz, rock or even techno arrangements.
-The festivals of folk music are becoming more and more popular (e.g. Folk Festival of Polish Radio “Nowa Tradycja – New Tradition“).
-Data on the number of folk musicians are basic – there is no register on a national level.
-164 representatives of folklore (musicians, singers, dancers) and 68 folk ensembles and bands are registered around the country.
-Since 1999 the Folk Artists Association in Lublin has conducted a national database entitled “Village artistic groups” including 2 000 music ensembles, bands and theatre groups.
+The festivals of folk music are becoming more and more popular.
+Since 1999, the Folk Artists Association in Lublin has conducted a national database entitled “Village artistic groups” including over 2 000 music ensembles, bands and theatre groups.